b4k3r/dotfiles/README.md

 # dotfiles

 The repository contains dotfiles and installation scripts.
-Fedora 31 and MacOS are supported.
+Fedora 31 is supported.